quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS provides two basic handshake modes of interest to QUIC:

- * A full 1-RTT handshake, in which the client is able to send Application Data after one round trip and the server immediately responds after receiving the first handshake message from the client.
+ * A full 1-RTT handshake, in which the client is able to send application data after one round trip and the server immediately responds after receiving the first handshake message from the client.

- * A 0-RTT handshake, in which the client uses information it has previously learned about the server to send Application Data immediately.
-This Application Data can be replayed by an attacker, so 0-RTT is not suitable for carrying instructions that might initiate any action that could cause unwanted effects if replayed.
+ * A 0-RTT handshake, in which the client uses information it has previously learned about the server to send application data immediately.
+This application data can be replayed by an attacker, so 0-RTT is not suitable for carrying instructions that might initiate any action that could cause unwanted effects if replayed.